Antonio David Flores makes the final decision about Kiko Hernández: it's going to be very tough

 The documentary Rocío: Telling the Truth to Stay Alive marked a turning point in Antonio David Flores's public life.
 In that program, Rocío Carrasco presented accusations of domestic and psychological abuse that seriously affected the reputation of the Málaga native.
 The media impact of these statements has led to the immediate termination of his collaboration with the network.

-The legal path of Antonio David against Kiko Hernández and other faces of the network
+Antonio David's legal path against Kiko Hernández and other faces of the network

 Since then, Antonio David has chosen to keep a low profile and reserve his public statements.
 He currently lives in Málaga to be close to his children and focus his professional activities on his podcast.
-According to sources close to him, he is fully determined to continue with the lawsuit until he has exhausted all available legal avenues.
+According to sources close to him, he is fully determined to continue with the lawsuit until all available legal avenues are exhausted.

 Although there is speculation about the possibility of an out-of-court settlement with Mediaset, similar to the one reached by Bárbara Rey, the plaintiff's position regarding the other parties involved is inflexible.
-Antonio David is seeking explicit recognition of the damage caused and compensation that includes all those affected by the statements made, including Kiko Hernández.
+Antonio David seeks explicit recognition of the damage caused and compensation that includes all those affected by the opinions expressed, including Kiko Hernández.

 Antonio David, with no intention of yielding in his battle against Kiko Hernández and other parties involved

-This legal process opens a new stage of confrontation in the media and professional spheres.
-The collaborators of Telecinco listed in the lawsuit are facing a complex and potentially costly legal procedure.
+This legal process opens a new stage of confrontation in the media and professional sphere.
+The collaborators of Telecinco listed in the lawsuit face a complex and potentially costly legal procedure.
 Antonio David has stated his firm intention to defend his honor and reputation with all the legal tools at his disposal.

 The confrontation between Flores and Rocío Carrasco has lasted for several years, characterized by numerous cross-lawsuits.
 Recently, the Málaga native achieved an acquittal in one of the legal proceedings, while another complaint filed by Carrasco was dismissed.
 These results strengthen Antonio David's confidence regarding the new lawsuit, which represents a new episode in this complex dispute.